gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 .. py:function:: run_every(callback, days=None, h=None, min=None, s=None, ms=None)

     :param callback: Function to call at the provided interval.
-    :param days : Sets the days mark for the scheduling.
+    :param days: Sets the days mark for the scheduling.
-    :param h : Sets the hour mark for the scheduling.
+    :param h: Sets the hour mark for the scheduling.
-    :param min : Sets the minute mark for the scheduling.
+    :param min: Sets the minute mark for the scheduling.
-    :param s : Sets the second mark for the scheduling.
+    :param s: Sets the second mark for the scheduling.
-    :param ms : Sets the millisecond mark for the scheduling.
+    :param ms: Sets the millisecond mark for the scheduling.

     | Schedule to run a function at the interval specified by the time arguments.
-    |
-    Each argument corresponds to a different time unit and they are additive.
+    | Each argument corresponds to a different time unit and they are additive.
 So run_every(min=1, s=30) schedules the callback every minute and a half.

 | run_every can be used in two ways:
 | As a Decorator - placed on top of the function to schedule.
 For example: